louisjensen/simple-logo-IDE/doc/API_SLOGO.md

     * Help screen
     * Color changes
 * **Front-End External**
-    * Send commands to the parser
+    * Send commands to the back_end.parser
 * **Back-End Internal**
-    * Receiving the commands from the parser
+    * Receiving the commands from the back_end.parser
     * Evaluating commands
 * **Back-End External**
     * Send results to the UI

 ## Use Cases
 * The user types 'fd 50' in the command window, sees the turtle move in the display window leaving a trail, and has the command added to the environment's history.
-    * Send the command to the parser
+    * Send the command to the back_end.parser
-    * main.Parser checks command to see if it's valid
+    * back_end.parser.Parser checks command to see if it's valid
     * Turtle class executes command and sends info back to UI
     * UI gets info from the turtle and updates display
     * UI adds command to Command History tab
 * The user types '50 fd' in the command window and sees an error message that the command was not formatted correctly.
     * The UI reads in the command
-    * The UI sends the command to the main.Parser
+    * The UI sends the command to the back_end.parser.Parser
-    * The main.Parser sees that the command is invalid, throws an exception
+    * The back_end.parser.Parser sees that the command is invalid, throws an exception
     * The UI sees that there's an exception and displays an invalid command error to the user
 * The user types 'pu fd 50 pd fd 50' in the command window and sees the turtle move twice (once without a trail and once with a trail).
     * The UI reads in the commands
-    * The  UI sends the commands to the main.Parser
+    * The  UI sends the commands to the back_end.parser.Parser
-    * The parser tells the turtle the commands
+    * The back_end.parser tells the turtle the commands
     * the turtle sets its according pen state
     * The turtle moves
     * the turtle updates its pen state